alanmitchell/bmon/docs/source/developer-introduction.rst

 -----------------------------------------------------

 A basic Application Programming Interface (API) is available to read data from the BMON application.
-This document describes use of that interface.
+Also, a Python library wrapping the API is available to simplify data access.